TBD54566975/developer.tbd.website/docs/web5/learn/decentralized-web-nodes.md

 ## Data Model

 Data types are bound to known schemas, letting applications agree on data models.
-This opens the door to applications working together in ways that's been much more difficult in traditional development platform.
+This opens the door to applications working together in ways that have been much more difficult with traditional development platforms.

 ## Messaging